webprofusion/certify-docs/docs/script-hooks.md

 $result.Abort = $false
 ```

-The `$result.ManageItem` object is an instance of the <a href="https://github.com/webprofusion/certify/blob/development/src/Certify.Models/Config/ManagedCertificate.cs" target="_blank">ManagedCertificate</a> class, so all of the properties it has will be available in your script:
+The `$result.ManagedItem` object is an instance of the <a href="https://github.com/webprofusion/certify/blob/development/src/Certify.Models/Config/ManagedCertificate.cs" target="_blank">ManagedCertificate</a> class, so all of the properties it has will be available in your script:

 ## Pre-Request Script Hooks